The kaffara for a deceased who has unfulfilled missed fast days

 My mother passed away without making up her missed fast days of Ramadan and this fact is known to all her children.
 Is it permissible to pay kaffara [expiation] on her behalf from the money she left?

-Is the chapter of al-Fatiha or any other chapters recited for each deceased separately or is it possible to direct the reward of its recitation to all of them together?
+Is surat al-Fatiha or any other sura recited for each deceased separately or is it possible to direct the reward of its recitation to all of them together?

 Breaking the fast due to an excuse that lasts until death

 Scholars concur that a person is not to pay kaffara or make up the fast on behalf of a deceased who broke his fast due to an excuse that continued until his death since the deceased did not neglect to fast and is therefore not blameworthy.
 Like Hajj which is an obligatory act of worship that is waived from upon those who are unable to perform it, fasting in this case, is likewise an obligatory act that the deceased was unable to fulfill until his death and therefore, it is waived from upon him.

 Scholarly opinions on a person whose excuse for breaking his fast ceases but neglects to make up his fast until his death